mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/pio-device.md

 - Start an interactive device monitor and set a specific baud rate (defaults to 9600) `pio device monitor --baud {{57600}}`

-- Start an interactive device monitor and set a specific EOL character (defults to `CRLF`) `pio device monitor --eol {{CRLF|CR|LF}}`
+- Start an interactive device monitor and set a specific EOL character (defaults to `CRLF`) `pio device monitor --eol {{CRLF|CR|LF}}`

 - Go to the menu of the interactive device monitor